-Borrow a wheelchair
+Hire a wheelchair

-Borrow or hire a wheelchair from the British Red Cross for short-term use.
+Hire a wheelchair from the British Red Cross for short-term use.

 Our wheelchair service offers:

-- wheelchair accessories
+- free wheelchair accessories

 - locations across the UK